mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ## Design Goals and Constraints
 ---
 The following were some goals that were determined during the ideation phase:
-- The robot shall be compatible with ROS2
+- The robot shall be compatible with ROS 2
 - The robot should be capable of moving from one end point to the other within one second
 - The robot should be capable of holding and moving a 2 kg payload at the end of the arm
 - Robot parts shall be manufacturable in house or with purchaseable components